kaziis/netflix_recommender_system/README.md

 # 🍿 Replicate Netflix's Movie Recommender System 🍿

 ## Project Overview
 This was a semester-long project for a course at Baruch College.
 The professor for the course allowed students to form groups of four to build a movie recommender system similar to Netflix using Python.
 The two files that were provided for this project are found in the ``csv_files`` folder.
 The dataframes had to be merged and fixed to later be used for the machine learning model.
+The model itself can be found in the ``jupter_notebook`` folder.

 **Project Benefits**:
 - Introduced to Python libaries.